Denver Seminary: Publications

 Since 1998, Old Testament professor Richard Hess has edited the Denver Journal: An Online Review of Current Biblical and Theological Studies.
 This is primarily an electronic journal that provides Denver Seminary faculty an opportunity to publish book reviews on the latest theological scholarship.

 Engage Magazine is published biannually since 2013.
 The magazine features articles written by faculty addressing current topics in the church and ministry as well as stories of students and alumni.
 It is distributed to Denver Seminary alumni, students, staff, faculty, donors, and friends.

 Library

-The Carey S. Thomas library is the largest evangelical protestant library between Chicago and Los Angeles.
-It is composed of volumes carefully selected to provide the best in theological and scholarly literature as an undergirding for the school's curriculum.
-The present collection totals approximately 185,000 volumes, both in print and electronic format, and is located in the main library in Littleton, Colorado and in the extension campus libraries in Washington DC and West Texas.
+The Carey S. Thomas library is the largest evangelical Protestant library between Chicago and Los Angeles.
+It is composed of carefully selected volumes of the best in theological and scholarly literature to support the school's curriculum.
+The present collection totals approximately 185,000 volumes, both in print and electronic format, and is located in the main library in Littleton, Colorado and in the extension campus libraries in Washington DC.